shmidt/GooglePlacesSearchController/README.md

 A simple [Google Places API](https://developers.google.com/places/documentation/autocomplete) autocompleting address search controller (subclass of ```UISearchController```) for iOS devices.

-GooglePlacesAutocomplete is 100% Swift, and is a fork of https://github.com/watsonbox/ios_google_places_autocomplete.
+GooglePlacesSearchController is 100% Swift, and is a fork of https://github.com/watsonbox/ios_google_places_autocomplete.

 No attempt has been made to integrate MapKit since displaying Google Places on a non-Google map is against their terms of service.